Sustainable Websites

 If you buy a new household appliance today, you also look at the power consumption of the appliance.
 Your website also consumes energy.
 The internet - with all its websites and applications - is responsible for a significant part of the world's energy consumption.
 By creating a sustainable website, however, you can help prevent unnecessary emissions, actively save CO2 and thus actively do something for our planet and yourself.

-CO2 - consumption and technology
+CO2 consumption and technology

-• uses loading, caching and compression techniques.
+• Performance: Use loading, caching, and compression techniques.

 Concept, Design and Text